 The budget must be constructed in Australian dollars.
-The maximum amount available for the novice investigator grant is \$A20,000 for one year only.
+The maximum amount available for the Environment and Sustainability Research grant is up to \$A25,000 for one year only.
 Please note that institutional infrastructure costs are not paid by the college and should not be included as a budget item.
+Applicants are requested to provide the entire budget for the project, including, if applicable, budget items funded by other sources and provide details.